wookey-project/ewok-kernel/doc/syscalls/sys_init.rst

 If a task wants to use a DMA stream, it must request it to the kernel using the ``sys_init(INIT_DMA)`` syscall.
-To make that request, a ``dma_t`` structure must be filled.
-It describes the requested DMA stream.
-That structure is defined in kernel sources in ``kernel/src/C/exported/dma.h`` file.
+To make that request, a ``dma_t`` structure, whose prototype is defined in ``kernel/src/C/exported/dma.h``, must be filled.
+That structure describes the requested DMA stream.
-It content is:
+Its content is:

 .. code-block:: C